NHSDigital/software-engineering-quality-framework/practices/continuous-integration.md

 ## Details

 * **Avoid collisions**
-  Changes (application and infrastructure) should be independent of other concurrent changes (i.e. any release can safely be taken at any time)
+  Changes (application and infrastructure) should be independent of other concurrent changes so that any release can safely be taken at any time.

-* **Use IDE integration for instant feedback**
-  Lints, SonarQube, Unit Tests, Security scanning, etc. can all be triggered locally - giving instant feedback, without having to wait for a pipeline build.
+* **Use IDE integration for instant feedback** Linting, SonarQube, Unit Tests, Security scanning, etc. can all be triggered locally - giving instant feedback, without having to wait for a pipeline build.

 * **Everything as code**
-  Pipelines should be written as code, and treated like code: source controlled, code reviewed, refactored, unit tested, etc.
+  Pipelines should be written as code (see [everything as code](../patterns/everything-as-code.md))

 * **Deploy what you tested**
   Never rebuild a deployment artefact for final release.

+* **Automate quality gates**
+  Quick-running, reliable automate tests allow you to refactor.
+Use that reduction in risk to regularly refactor and improve code.
+  Quality gates (such as [tests](testing.md)) should be applied and evidenced by the build pipeline, not via manual processes.

 * **Quick build**
-  Your build pipeline should run in under 10 minutes.
+  Your build pipeline should run fast; a good default is under 10 minutes.
 Use techniques such as parallelisation and caching (Maven, Docker, etc) to improve build speeds.
+(See [fast feedback](../patterns/fast-feedback.md).)

 * **Flexible pipelines**
   Prefer short and wide pipelines (LINK) rather than long-running sequential pipelines.
 This enables the team to choose the shortest responsible path to done.